|Module code||PRS 4117|

 This module is highly interactive and you will be expected to invest at least 72 hours outside of the ‘formal’ teaching and learning sessions and work experience.
 You will complete formative assessments each week and actively participate during your local authority work experience which will be signed off by the employer.

 There are three parts of the summative assessment, each of which must receive a pass grade.

 This module course is only open to those who have achieved successful study at Undergraduate level (Level 6) or demonstrable equivalent.
-This module is suitable for a range of officers with skills and experience working within a local authority regulatory context, including trading standards, housing need, planning enforcement, building control as well as those already working in environmental health.
+This module is suitable for a range of practitioners with skills and experience working within a local authority regulatory context, including trading standards, housing need, planning enforcement, building control as well as those already working in environmental health private sector housing teams.

-For further information, please contact the module leader Dr Jill Stewart.
+For further information and to be added to the waiting list, please contact the module leader Dr Jill Stewart.

 You will have academic and practitioner tuition and support, access to the online Moodle shell and module materials, library and databases as well as a Kortext book.

 The huge wealth of knowledge and tools this course provides has given me a fresh new perspective on housing enforcement which has already paid dividends in my career.

 A wonderful opportunity to expand your theoretical and practical understanding of regulation in the private rented sector.
 The knowledge gained through this course has already benefited my day-to-day work